karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 },
 ```

-The univariate feature selection is set separately for each target feature (soil property) to model and the selection of KBest features for one target property has no affect on the selection of features for other soil properties.
+The univariate feature selection is set separately for each target feature (soil property) to model and the selection of KBest features for one target property does not affect the selection of features for other soil properties.

 ##### Feature clustering